awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 ## TCP flag sequence<a name="flow-log-example-tcp-flag"></a>

-The following is an example of a custom flow log that captures the following fields in the following order\.
+This section contains examples of custom flow logs that capture the following fields in the following order\.

 ```
 version vpc-id subnet-id instance-id interface-id account-id type srcaddr dstaddr srcport dstport pkt-srcaddr pkt-dstaddr protocol bytes packets start end action tcp-flags log-status
 ```

-The tcp\-flags field can help you identify the direction of the traffic, for example, which server initiated the connection\.
+The tcp\-flags field in the examples in this section are represented by the second\-to\-last value in the flow log\.
+TCP flags can help you identify the direction of the traffic, for example, which server initiated the connection\.

+**Note**
+For more information about the tcp\-flags option and an explanation of each of the TCP flags, see [Available fields](flow-logs.md#flow-logs-fields)\.

 In the following records \(starting at 7:47:55 PM and ending at 7:48:53 PM\), two connections were started by a client to a server running on port 5001\.
 Two SYN flags \(2\) were received by server from the client from different source ports on the client \(43416 and 43418\)\.
 For each SYN, a SYN\-ACK was sent from the server to the client \(18\) on the corresponding port\.

 ```
 3 vpc-abcdefab012345678 subnet-aaaaaaaa012345678 i-01234567890123456 eni-1235b8ca123456789 123456789010 IPv4 52.213.180.42 10.0.0.62 43416 5001 52.213.180.42 10.0.0.62 6 568 8 1566848875 1566848933 ACCEPT 2 OK